WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### Uses

-- applying consistent WAF rules accros all accounts resources inside Organization
+- applying consistent WAF rules across all accounts resources inside Organization

 - notifying you when AWS Config resource is not-compliant and fixing that for you.